ForoughiSajjad/relPermCorrection/README.md

 # relPermCorrection
-A method to correct steady-state relative permeability measurements for inhomogeneous saturation profiles in one-dimensional flow
+A method to correct steady-state relative permeability measurements for inhomogeneous saturation profiles in one-dimensional flow.